 Red tide kills sea turtles, thousands of fish on Gulf Coast

-Tuesday, August 7, 2018, 16:01 - Florida Governor Rick Scott called for the state to step up efforts to combat the "red tide" of microscopic algae off 100 miles of the state's southwestern Gulf Coast that has littered beaches with dead fish and also killed sea turtles and manatees, and causing respiratory problems in some people.
+Tuesday, August 7, 2018, 4:01 PM - Florida Governor Rick Scott called for the state to step up efforts to combat the "red tide" of microscopic algae off 160 km of the state's southwestern Gulf Coast that has littered beaches with dead fish and also killed sea turtles and manatees, and causing respiratory problems in some people.

 Dead sea life and respiratory problems have been reported in Gulf Coast counties Collier, Lee, Manatee and Sarasota, the Florida Fish and Wildlife Commission (FWC) said on Friday.